 ILI runs of the same of different vendors can be compared and displayed on an ILI alignment sheet.
 This process assumes that pipe tallies have already been aligned.
 Girth weld comparison reports are possible from ILI inspections to see joint-by-joint comparison of two or more runs.
 The report will show sequential joints that are matched or mismatched.

 HCA analysis for liquid or gas pipelines can help determine class location and HCA using the potential impact radius (PIR) method along the pipe centerline.
 Liquid operators need to determine spill impact analysis for segments that are within an HCA.
 All the ways ILI data is being used to add value to pipeline operations is the true potential of integrated data acquisition.

 Predicting what risks a pipeline can encounter is often difficult or even impossible to determine.
-Spatial Risk Analyst helps measure risk along a pipeline with customized algorithms, lending insight into the vulnerabilities of pipeline segments.
+Spatial Risk Analyst from New Century Software helps measure risk along a pipeline with customized algorithms, lending insight into the vulnerabilities of pipeline segments.

 Spatial and tabular data can be used in the program as it runs a wide variety of risk models.
 Our Gas HCA Analyst software can work jointly with Spatial Risk Analyst for automation and error reduction.